Mancinek/Neighborhood-Map-Project/README.md

 1. How to run
 2. How to use it
 3. Error handling
+4. To Do's and Issues
-4. How the code is organized
+5. How the code is organized

 ##How to run